TensorFlow Quantum: A Software Framework for Quantum Machine Learning: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Google Research for supporting this project.
-M.B., G.V., T.M., and A.J.M. would like to thank the Google Quantum AI Lab for their hospitality and support during their respective internships, as well as fellow team members for several useful discussions, in particular Matt Harrigan, John Platt, and Nicholas Rubin.
+In particular, M.B., G.V., T.M., and A.J.M. would like to thank the Google Quantum AI team for their support during their respective internships, and several useful discussions with Matt Harrigan, John Platt, and Nicholas Rubin.
 The authors would like to also thank Achim Kempf from the University of Waterloo for sponsoring this project.
-M.B. and J.Y. would like to thank the Google Brain team for supporting this project, in particular Francois Chollet, Yifei Feng, David Rim, Justin Hong, and Megan Kacholia.
-G.V. would like to thank Stefan Leichenauer, Jack Hidary and the rest of the Quantum@X team for support during his Quantum Residency.
+M.B. and J.Y. would like to thank the Google Brain and Core team for supporting this project, in particular Christian Howard, Billy Lamberta, Tom O'Malley, Francois Chollet, Yifei Feng, David Rim, Justin Hong, and Megan Kacholia.
+G.V., A.J.M. and J.Y. would like to thank Stefan Leichenauer, Jack Hidary and the rest of the Sandbox@Alphabet team for their support during their respective Quantum Residencies.
 G.V. acknowledges support from NSERC.
 D.B. is an Associate Fellow in the CIFAR program on Quantum Information Science.
 A.S. and M.S. were supported by the USRA Feynman Quantum Academy funded by the NAMS R\&D Student Program at NASA Ames Research Center and by the Air Force Research Laboratory (AFRL), NYSTEC-USRA Contract (FA8750-19-3-6101).
-X, formerly known as Google[x], is part of the Alphabet family of companies, which includes Google, Verily, Waymo, and others (\url{www.x.company}).
+A.Z. acknowledges support from Caltech's Intelligent Quantum Networks and Technologies (INQNET) research program and by the DOE/HEP QuantISED program grant, Quantum Machine Learning and Quantum Computation Frameworks (QMLQCF) for HEP, award number DE-SC0019227.
+S.J. acknowledges support from the Austrian Science Fund (FWF) through the projects DK-ALM:W1259-N27 and SFB BeyondC F7102, and from the Austrian Academy of Sciences as a recipient of the DOC Fellowship.
+V.D. acknowledges support from the Dutch Research Council (NWO/OCW), as part of the Quantum Software Consortium programme (project number 024.003.037).